Coma blister: Diagnosis

 Coma blisters usually develop on pressure point sites within a few days on individuals who have been immobilized due to external events.
 Barbiturate overdose is the most frequent predisposing event, but coma or any other condition that renders an individual unconscious can lead to the formation of coma blisters.
-These blisters resolve on their own within one to two weeks and its diagnosis can be further characterized by histological evidence such as subepidermal bullae, focal necrosis of epidermis, dermis, subcutaneous tissue and all epidermal appendages.
-For non-drug induced coma blisters, the absence of inflammation along with the presence of thrombosis in dermal wall vessels are the two most significant differences from drug overdose-induced coma blisters.
-Necrosis on sweat glands and ducts usually occur in coma blisters, but its absence does not exclude the diagnosis.
+These blisters resolve on their own within one to two weeks, and their diagnosis can be further characterized by histological evidence such as subepidermal bullae, focal necrosis of the epidermis, dermis, subcutaneous tissue, and all epidermal appendages.
+For non-drug-induced coma blisters, the absence of inflammation along with the presence of thrombosis in dermal wall vessels are the two most significant differences from drug overdose-induced coma blisters.
+Necrosis of sweat glands and ducts usually occur in coma blisters, but its absence does not exclude the diagnosis.
 In children, diagnosis may be dependent on careful clinicopathological correlation to omit other blistering diseases.